Complex exponential integral means spectra of univalent functions and the Brennan conjecture: Integral means spectra of the univalent rational functions

-As we shall see later, the integral means spectrums of functions $R\in\mathcal{U}_R$ that have no critical points in $\mathbb{T}$, are different from those of functions $R$ that have at least one critical point in $\mathbb{T}$.
-We will list some examples of univalent rational functions $R(z)$ which has no critical points, or has at least one critical point in $\mathbb{T}$.
-We first consider the univalent polynomials. \begin{example} Take $P_1(z)=z$, then $P'_1(z)=1$ so that $P_1$ has no critical points in $\mathbb{T}$. \end{example}
+As we shall see later, the integral means spectra of functions $R\in\mathcal{U}_R$ that have no critical points on $\mathbb{T}$, are different from those of functions $R$ that have at least one critical point on $\mathbb{T}$.
+We will list some examples of univalent rational functions $R(z)$ which has no critical points, or has at least one critical point on $\mathbb{T}$.
+We first consider the univalent polynomials. \begin{example} Take $P_1(z)=z$, then $P'_1(z)=1$ so that $P_1$ has no critical points on $\mathbb{T}$. \end{example}